Site Map

 The New Madrid (MAD'rud) Seismic Zone, midway between St. Louis and Memphis, has a history of shaking violently, about every 500 years.
 When it shook for three months in 1811-12, this was the western frontier, and the population was sparse.
 If it shook with that magnitude again, the devastation would make Hurricane Katrina look "like a Sunday School picnic."

 The New Madrid fault system is a series of faults several miles below the surface.
 Experts say we're overdue for a "6" like the one in 1895 which shook down buildings in the Charleston, Mo. area.
-The "big ones" of 1811-12 were probably high "7"s, accompanied by a few thousand smaller ones over 4-6 months.
+The "big ones" of 1811-12 were probably "7"s, accompanied by a few thousand smaller ones over 4-6 months.

 Each unit of the Richter Scale is a tenfold increase in the relative size of an earthquake.
 A magnitude 6.0 is ten times the size of a magnitude 5.0, and one hundred times the size of a 4.0.
 But energy release is a different matter.
 A magnitude 6.0 releases 32 times more energy than a magnitude 5.0, and about one thousand times more energy than a magnitude 4.0 -- CERI